Torvaldi/react-redux-app/README.md

 ``npm install``

-In src folder, copy config.example.js and name it config.js, and add your configuration
+In src folder, copy config.example.js, name it config.js, and add your configuration

 ## Start the wep application